danielsamuels/chrome-bootstrap/README.md

-chrome-bootstrap
+chrome-foundation (forked from chrome-bootstrap)
 ================

-A Chrome extension to overlay your Bootstrap grid
+A Chrome extension to overlay your Foundation grid